DPDK/dpdk/doc/guides/prog_guide/power_man.rst

 *   scaling_setspeed

-In the Intel® DPDK, scaling_governor is configured in user space.
+In the DPDK, scaling_governor is configured in user space.
 Then, a user space application can prompt the kernel by writing scaling_setspeed to adjust the CPU frequency according to the strategies defined by the user space application.